project-hrishikesh/hrishikesh_project_website/README.md

 </p>
 <hr style="height:2px;border:none;background:#808080;">
 <h3> 📰 Project Name </h3>
-HONDA SALES DATA ANALYSIS INSIGHTS DASHBOARD PROJECT. <br>
+HONDA SALES DATA ANALYSIS DASHBOARD. <br>
 <hr>
 <h3> 📰 Description </h3>
 This project mainly focuses on analysis of the monthly sales report, to analyze the monthly changes in the company sales through this insights dashboard.
 For better knowledge regarding this project doccument presentation, kindly click on the link provided.... <br>